 - Search volume;

 - Your business expectations for ranking in this SERP,

-You’ll get the full picture of any keyword.
-You’ll be ready to make an educated decision based on hard data and the right priorities
+You’ll get the full picture of any keyword and be ready to make an educated decision based on hard data and your priorities.

 The article was co-written with Sławek Czajkowski, an SEO expert with over 13 years of experience and Surfer's co-founder and CEO.
 As the KS SEO Agency manager, he created and conducted successful data-driven digital marketing campaigns for over 500 businesses.